Triplet correlations in superconductor/antiferromagnet heterostructures: dependence on type of antiferromagnetic ordering: Triplet correlations induced by proximity to two-sublattice antiferromagnets of different types

 \subsubsection{BdG approach}

 In this section we study the triplet correlations induced at S/AF interfaces, that is in the case when superconductivity and antiferromagnetism are spatially separated.
 Namely, we consider a S/AF heterostructure infinite along the $y$ and $z$ axes for the 3D case or along the $y$ axis for the 2D case in the simplest tight-binding model on a square lattice with only nonzero nearest-neighbor hopping element $t$.
 Also we restrict ourselves by the half-filling case $\mu=0$ in order to avoid Friedel oscillations of the correlation functions and absolutely transparent S/AF interface.
 This spatially inhomogeneous problem is studied numerically and for the numerical calculations we do not use the two-sublattice formalism described above.
+Instead, we choose a box of 2 atoms along the $y$-axis direction in 2D (of $2 \times 2$ atoms in the $yz$-plane for 3D), then make a Fourier transform along the S/AF interface and consider the full coordinate dependence along the $x$-axis.
+This approach is fully equivalent to the two-sublattice formalism, but a bit more convenient for numerical calculations.
 Then the corresponding Hamiltonian takes the form:

 where $\langle \bm i \bm j \rangle $ means summation over the nearest neighbors.
 We diagonalize Hamiltonian (\ref{eq_hamBDG}) by the Bogoliubov transformation:

 Then the resulting Bogoliubov – de Gennes equations take the form: